 Students of Fine Art may undertake a spring semester of studio-based study at the École nationale supérieure des Beaux-Arts (ENSBA).

 External Studio Art programs for SMFA at Tufts students

 Pre-approved studio art programs include options in Australia, the Czech Republic, Denmark, France, Ireland, the Netherlands, New Zealand and the United Kingdom.

 In addition to offering ten Tufts Programs Abroad, Tufts also permits students to take a study-abroad leave of absence from the university in order to participate in pre-approved “non-Tufts” programs administered by foreign institutions, other U.S. colleges and universities, and study-abroad provider organizations.

-Tufts in Cadiz, designed for undergraduate students majoring in Spanish, offers a 5 1/2 week immersion experience in southern Spain.
+Spanish Language and Culture Program in Cadiz, Spain offers a 5½ week full immersion experience for students who wish to improve their Spanish language skills and be exposed to the rich cultural traditions of southern Spain.
 Students take two courses, participate in a homestay, and explore extracurricular and service opportunities with local schools, hospitals, and organizations.